Travel details

 Addis Ababa City Tour

-One of the most important museums in sub-Saharan Africa, it houses the bones of the human ancestor "Lucy," dating back 3.5 million years.
-It contains many ancient exhibits that attest to Ethiopia's significance as the "cradle of humankind."
-In the history exhibition room, ornaments, crowns, weapons used during wartime, and photos of heroes and kings are displayed.
+One of the most important museums in sub-Saharan Africa, housing the bones of "Lucy", an ancestor of humanity from 3.5 million years ago.
+It contains many ancient exhibits that testify to Ethiopia's significance as the "cradle of humanity".
+The historical exhibition rooms display ornaments, crowns, weapons used during wars, and photos of heroes and kings.

-A cathedral built in a traditional octagonal form located at the northern end of Churchill Road.
-It was constructed to commemorate the victory over Italy in the Battle of Adwa in 1896.
-Inside the cathedral are works by the renowned Ethiopian artist Afewerk Tekle and the designs of the stained glass windows of the Africa Hall.
-There is also a small museum on the grounds.
+A cathedral built in the traditional octagonal shape located at the northern end of Churchill Road.
+It was built to commemorate the victory over Italy at the Battle of Adwa in 1896.
+Inside the cathedral are works by Ethiopia's famous artist Afewerk Tekle and the designs of the stained glass windows of the Africa Hall.
+There is also a small museum on the premises.

 [English Guide]